Peruvian Bombshell Paula Manzanal Sizzles In Tiny Mismatched Bikini That Leaves Little To The Imagination

 For the photos, the Miss Swimsuit International 2014 is seen in a bedroom in her home country — as indicated by the geotag included with her post — posing in front of full-length mirror as she rocks a mismatched two-piece bikini that features a sporty top boasting a tie-dye type of print in pale yellow and bubblegum pink.
 The top features thick straps that go over her shoulders and a twist up front that ties into a knot in the middle.
 The bikini is uber short, showing off plenty of underboob along the way.

-Manzanal — who is a former Miss Peru, according to the website Famous Birthdays— teamed her top with a pair of yellow bottoms matching the detail of her top.
+Manzanal — who is a former Miss Peru, according to the website Famous Birthdays — teamed her top with a pair of yellow bottoms matching the detail of her top.

 Her bikini bottoms tie up on one side, while sitting high on her frame.
 The style of bikini helps accentuate her hourglass figure by contrasting her full, wide hips against her toned, slender midsection.
 According to the tag Manzanal paired with her post, the swimsuit she is wearing is from Fashion Nova, a brand that has an array of popular social media models and influencers as ambassadors.